vantage-sh/docs.vantage.sh/docs/kubernetes.md

       />
       </div>
    </details>
-8. To save the report, click **Save as New** and enter a name.
-Then click **Save**.
-(To edit this name, click the pencil icon above the chart, next to the report's name.)
+8. To save the report, click **Save as New** and enter a report name.
+Then, click **Save**.
+(To edit this name, click the pencil icon in the breadcrumbs above the chart, next to the report's name.)

 You can edit the filter criteria on a report at any time.
 Remember to click **Save** once you are done making changes.

 ### Add an Efficiency Report to a Dashboard

-You can add your efficiency reports to [Dashboards](/cost_reports#dashboards).
-These reports will be displayed on the dashboard, along with other cost and segment reports
+You can add your efficiency reports to [dashboards](/cost_reports#dashboards).
+These reports will be displayed on the dashboard, along with other cost and segment reports.

 1. From the top navigation, click **Cost Reporting**.
 2. From the side navigation, click **Dashboards**.
 3. Select an existing dashboard, or click **+ New** to create a new dashboard.
    - If you are creating a new dashboard:
      - Enter a **Name**.
-     - Under **Add Reports**, find your efficiency report.
+     - Under **Add Reports**, find and select your Kubernetes efficiency report.
      - Click **Save**.
    - If you want to add the report to an existing dashboard:
-     - At the top right of the existing dashboard, click **Edit**.
+     - From the top right of the existing dashboard, click **Edit**.
      - Under **Add Reports**, find your efficiency report.
      - Click **Save**.